revpriest/fudz/README.md

 ## Troubleshooting

-Have you checked that apache allows the .htaccess allows all the things it tries to do?
+Have you checked that the .htaccess allows apache to read all the things it tries to read?

 Have you checked the cache directory is writeable?

 Have you fetched the dependencies with composer?

-Can you tried running from to command line to check for any errors?
+Can you try running from the command line to check for any errors printed to console?